tars/tars/README.md

 `gulp build` — create build version of project.

-If you need to generate woff, eot and svg files of your font, you can use key `--gf`.
-Example: `gulp build --gf`.
-This command build project and generate fonts files into fonts folder in build.
-All you need is ttf-file of your font in folder fonts in static directory.
-Unfortunately, you can generate fonts in OS X only.
-I'll try to do it for all platforms.

 If you'd like to use livereload, add `--lr` key with dev task
 Example: `gulp dev --lr`.
 Don't forget ro configure browser-sync config in projectConfig.js file.